vondacho/vondacho.github.io/projects/lombardodier-api-ops.md

 2024-Q4

 ## Why

 Lombard Odier's technical platform is composed of a large number of micro-services and therefore APIs.
-Providing visibility of public and internal APIs, as well as specification, publishing, integration, and mocking tools for development teams, is essential to implementing API-as-a-product culture and contract-first software development.
+Providing visibility of public and internal APIs, as well as design guidelines, specification publishing, integration and mocking tools for development teams, is essential to implementing API-as-a-product culture and contract-first software development.

 ## What

 * To promote Product-driven API-culture and Contract-first API-design at Lombard Odier.
 * To set up an enterprise web portal for the documentation of both public and internal APIs.
 * To provide SDK generators to ease API integration.
 * To provide mock servers to ease API try-it-out.
+* To provide API design guidelines.

 ### Requirements